Your cover photos are one of the first things viewers are going to look at. This means your Instagram profile picture

 When these images are viewed in Lightbox (Lightbox photo-viewing app), the maximum Instagram resolution becomes 612 x 612 pixels.

-In terms of uploading videos, it can be 3-15 seconds long.
+In terms of uploading videos, it can be up to 60 seconds long.
 The Instagram aspect ratio here is 640 x 640 pixels for this clip.

 Every single one of the images and videos you share appears in your personal profile and within your photo feed.

 If your visibility is set to ‘private’, then only approved followers will be able to see your shared content.